 National Electric Code.
 All Wind energy siting and Facility projects shall comply with the National Electric Code, current edition, applicable ICC Codes, and shall comply with the standards of the Wyoming Department of Fire Prevention and Environmental Safety.

 Signage.
-There shall be no signage or logo of any type allowed on the WECS tower(s) except for safety signs, warning signs and emergency contact signs.
+There shall be no signage or logo of any type allowed on the WECS tower(s) except for safety signs, warning signs and emergency contact signs as provide in subsection G of this section.
 Any other signage shall only be allowed as approved by the County.

 Safety Certification.